 This blog provides you English news updates, articles, and videos about rising authoritarian rule in Hungary.

 WHY DO WE NEED IT NOW?

-We live in an age where democracy is in decay and authoritarianism is rising.
+We live in an age when democracy is in decay and authoritarianism is rising.
 One of the first countries where the tide turned and the process of democratisation was reversed is Hungary.
 Since it came to power in 2010, the government of Viktor Orban has been slowly undermining the rule of law with its constant attacks against democratic institutions, independent press, and civil society.